vespa-engine/pyvespa/README.md

 It allows users to create, modify, deploy and interact with running Vespa instances.
 The main goal of the library is to allow for faster prototyping and get familiar with Vespa features.

-## Prerequisites

-This project is built based on Python.
-Make sure you have installed Python before proceeding:

 ## Installation Steps

 ### Using Package Manager